white-lab/protocols/mass_spec/proteomics_workflow.md

 14. Speed-vac sample to dryness for 6 - 8 hours or overnight.
     * Samples should be pale yellow and look fluffy.
 15. Store combined sample in -80°C.

+Note:
+- For IP afterwards, samples resuspend very easily, and need hardly any pH adjustment.
+So measure before adding base.